Welcome to Equine & Canine Light

 the possibilities are mind-boggling.

-Our Equine Light Therapy pads are available in two sizes;
+Our Equine Light Therapy pads are available in three sizes.

-We use specific wavelengths, high quality LEDs and our Equine
+We use specific wavelengths, high quality LEDs and our Light

-Light Therapy pads are manufactured by the leading innovator
+Therapy pads are manufactured right here in the United States.

-United States.
-They are wonderful to incorporate into your
+They are wonderful to incorporate into your daily training

-daily training schedule, to use for that unexpected injury
+schedule, to use for that unexpected injury or for maintenance

-or for maintenance on a chronic problem.
-We have also found
+on a chronic problem.
+We have also found that our Light Therapy

-We have several therapists that swear using our Equine Light
+chiropractic and acupuncture.
+We have several therapists that

-the light pads are applied.
-Gospel actually has opinions on
+calms dramatically when the light pads are applied.
+Many animals

-where his light pads should be placed.
-Listen, they will tell
+have opinions on where the light pads should be placed.
+Listen,

 Now, why should you